-- 1. Development approval from the Minister of Planning is in place for the redevelopment of the existing Cricket NSW venue at Sydney Olympic Park into a grandstand, two storey cricket building, centre of excellence, administrative and function facilities. - 2.
-No public submissions were received relating to any matters with the application. - 3.
-A plan of management has been forwarded which details - 5.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document.
+- 1. Development consent is in place for the use of the premises as a function centre. - 2.
+No public submissions were received relating to any issues with the application. - 3.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 4.
+I am satisfied that the statutory advertising requirements have been met.